kevin-gwyrdh/xitbash/README.md

 # NOTES
 There are two versions.

-xit tries to follow the [x]it format
+xitbash tries to follow the [x]it format

-xit-bash has made some changes to the [x]it format to allow todo.txt task lists to work
+xitbash-todo has made some changes to the [x]it format to allow todo.txt task lists to work

 ( ) used instead of [ ]